andystanton/op-loc/README.md

 ~re-start
 ```

-A location search endpoint will now be available on [http://localhost:8080/find/london](http://localhost:8080/find/london).
+A location search will now be available on [http://localhost:8080](http://localhost:8080).

 ## Features

+### Application

+* Location search by name

+### API

+* Search for locations by name
+* Get location information by id
-* Query Google Places API for a single location
+* Search for locations in a radius around another location optionally filtered by population